Implications of Joint Spectral Analysis of Gamma-Ray Bursts detected by Fermi Large Area Telescope and Gamma-ray Burst Monitor on Phenomenological Correlations: Acknowledgments

 Additional support for science analysis during the operations phase is gratefully acknowledged from the Istituto Nazionale di Astrofisica in Italy and the Centre National d'\'Etudes Spatiales in France.
 This work performed in part under DOE Contract DE-AC02-76SF00515.

-T.K.M.A.\ acknowledges receiving a PhD fellowship from the Organization for Women in Science for the Developing World (OWSD).
+T.K.M.A.\ acknowledges receiving a PhD fellowship from the Organization for Women in Science for the Developing World (OWSD) and SIDA (Swedish International Development Cooperation Agency).
 T.K.M.A.\ and S.R.\ were partially supported by a BRICS STI grant (No. 150504) from the National Research Foundation (NRF) of South Africa and additional support from the South African Gamma-ray Astronomy Programme (SA-GAMMA).

 R.G.\ was sponsored by the National Aeronautics and Space Administration (NASA) through a contract with ORAU.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the National Aeronautics and Space Administration (NASA) or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes, notwithstanding any copyright notation herein.